Nchrist89/Palms-Peaks-P1/README.md

 ## Introduction

 This has been my first website build.
 I was not exactly sure what to build for my website.
 It took a few days to decide and within that time I had the idea to build a website for a theme park but I had too many different ideas and thought a resort would allow me to include what I had envisioned which was a tropical amusement park with accommodation, rides and many fun activities to do.
-I had also been looking into holidays as I have had to combat some problems personally this year so building this website felt like a getaway which I need.
+I had also been looking into holidays as I have had to combat some problems personally this year, so building this website felt like the getaway which I have needed.

-when thinking of a Tropical resort I had in mind the colour and feel to what has become the outcome of the project. it is what I had wanted to create.
-If you know of Crash Bandicoot, inspiration from Crash Cove and the first couple tropical levels gave me some ideas on the feel and vibrancy I wanted.
+When thinking of a Tropical resort, I had in mind the overall colour and feel to what has actually become the outcome of the final project.
+If you know of Crash Bandicoot, the Playstation 1 game.
+Inspiration from Crash Cove and the first couple tropical levels, gave me some ideas on the feel and vibrancy I wanted from my project.

 Unfortunately, mid-way through the project I had to stop the build due to medical issues which have affected me since early June, being in hospital in July.
 I have not been entirely back to full health since and so I had to slim down the project after taking time out.
 I am still happy with the project.
-I wanted to build a purely HTML / CSS website and use flexbox as I wanted to learn that at a much deaper level before moving on to other technology such as bootstrap which I understand will be used in another upcoming project.
+I wanted to build a purely HTML / CSS website and use Flexbox as I wanted to learn that at a much deeper level before moving on to other technology such as bootstrap, which I understand will be used in another upcoming project.
 There have been many stressful times on the build and lots of lessons have been learnt.
 I have had so much fun building this project, and along the way I have learnt some improvements I can implement next time.
-Mainly to do with planning, I would like to fully plan out the code and structure of the code I will most likely need first.
+Mainly to do with planning.
+I would like to fully plan out the code and the structure of the code first with classes and box layouts.

 Anyways, I hope you have fun checking out my first website!